Building

 Model description

-The model corresponds to a building (the Los Angeles University Hospital) with 8 floors each having 3 degrees of freedom, namely displacements in $x$ and $y$ directions, and rotation [ASG00].
-Such 24 variables evolve according to
+The model corresponds to a building (the Los Angeles University Hospital) with 8 floors, each having 3 degrees of freedom, namely displacements in $x$ and $y$ directions, and rotation [ASG00].
+These 24 variables evolve according to

 \[ M\ddot{q}(t) + C\dot{q}(t) + Kq(t) = vu(t),\]